 - Profit and Loss (P&L) Statement – This must be current within 180 days of your application.
 Also include supplementary schedules from the last three fiscal years.

-- Projected Financial Statements – Include a detailed, one-year projection of income and finances and attach a written explanation as to how you expect to achieve this projection.
+- Projected Financial Statements – Include a detailed, one-year projection of income and finances and attach a written explanation of how you expect to achieve this projection.

-Include a list of names and addresses of any subsidiaries and affiliates, including concerns in which you hold a controlling interest and other concerns that may be affiliated by stock ownership, franchise, proposed merger or otherwise with you.
+Include a list of names and addresses of any subsidiaries and affiliates, including concerns in which you hold a controlling interest and other concerns that may be affiliated by stock ownership, franchise, a proposed merger, or otherwise with you.

 Business Certificate/License –